Braeger Chevy helped make these videos

 If you are having problems with the transmission in your Tundra, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Because you have to start somewhere2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Learning how to jump your car before you need to is an excellent idea2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup

-Did you know that heat is worse for your battery than cold?
-Replace it every 4 years2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Did you know that the sun wears out wiper blades faster than rain?
+Replace your blades twice a year2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup